 Brochure with Tailored Insert – We can provide Creative Mentoring brochures and you can add this tailored insert.
 After you have personalized it, print it on regular paper, cut it in three pieces, and place it inside a brochure.
 Let us know if you’d like tailored inserts prepared for you (we will need at least 2 weeks’ notice).

 Recruitment Article for School Newsletter – Use this sample article to recruit new mentors; tailor it to fit your program’s needs and then send it to the appropriate person in your school or district for the upcoming newsletter.

-Mentor Highlight Form – Nominate a mentor to be featured on Connecting Generations website and e-newsletter.
+Mentor of the Month Nomination Form – Nominate a mentor to be featured on Connecting Generations website and e-newsletter.
 Let us know about an outstanding volunteer and let us help you show your appreciation.